Soname-Solutions/salmon/docs/architecture.md

 ### Tooling Environment - Alerting Functionality

 This set of components for handling and parsing events coming from Monitored environments, defining relevant recipients for the event and, finally, delivering notifications via Notification Service.
-When event is parsed, it's also formatted, so you don't just get plain JSON from EventBridge event, but readable message.
+When event is parsed, it's also formatted, so you don't just get plain JSON from EventBridge event, but a readable message.

-Events are not limited to failures (e.g. Glue Job failure), but SALMON also processes successful execution (so, for example, you can get information when you Step Function completed successfully).
+Events are not limited to failures (e.g. Glue Job failure), but SALMON also handles successful executions (so, for example, you can get information when you Step Function completed successfully).

 Components:
-- Custom EventBridge EventBus, which is the destination for all notification from monitored environments
+- Custom EventBridge EventBus, which is the a destination for all notifications from monitored environments.
-- Alerting Lambda (a destination for aforementioned EventBus) which encapsulates all event processing
+- Alerting Lambda (a destination for aforementioned EventBus) which encapsulates all event processing.

 Processed events are not only delivered to recipients (e.g. in a form of e-mail), but also stored in Timestream database.